-- (f) measure attainment of standards for student performance for publicly funded students, as required under 16 V.S.A.
-164(9), and provide data related to the assessments to the Secretary as required by 16 V.S.A. §166(g); schools are encouraged to also provide the data to local education agencies; - (g) provide information to sending school districts related to reporting on weighting categories, as requested, pursuant to 16 V.S.A. §4010(c); - (h) comply with 16 V.S.A. §12 requiring select school officials to subscribe to an oath or affirmation to support the U.S. Constitution, Vermont Constitution, and all state and federal laws; - (i) conduct exercises in commemoration of the birth, life, and services of Abraham Lincoln, pursuant to 16 V.S.A. §907; - (j) adopt policies related to record maintenance and retention that, at minimum, - 1. provide for the secure collection, maintenance, disclosure, transfer, and destruction of academic records; - 2. -ensure that records are kept physically and electronically secure; enable accurate and timely reporting in connection with data collection requirements in alignment with the Agency's data collection efforts: - 3. ensures the accuracy, relevancy and confidentiality thereof, and accessibility thereto, in compliance with the federal Family and Educational Rights and Privacy Act (FERPA), if applicable; - 4. permanently maintain transcripts of students who have graduated or withdrawn if grades nine through twelve are operated by the school; - 5. provide a method by which the academic record of any former student is promptly and securely transferred to a subsequent school that the student becomes enrolled in, upon request of the student or their legal guardian, without placing any condition on the release of such record; and - 6. and provides for the timely and confidential disposition of student records in the event of the school's closure; and - (k) comply with other applicable state and federal requirements pertaining to approved schools.
+- approved school shall notify the Secretary of the name and address of the student.
+The Secretary shall notify the appropriate school officials as provided in 16 V.S.A. §1126; - (d) maintain an operating schedule that includes a total number of instructional hours each year that is not less than that required of a public school serving the same grades; - (e) comply with legal requirements of 16 VSA §568 concerning nondiscriminatory school branding; - (f) measure attainment of standards for student performance for publicly funded students, as required under 16 V.S.A.
+164(9), and provide data related to the assessments to the Secretary as required by 16 V.S.A. §166(g); schools are encouraged to also provide the data to local education agencies; - (g) provide information to sending school districts related to reporting on weighting categories, as requested, pursuant to 16 V.S.A. §4010(c); - (h) comply with 16 V.S.A. §12 requiring select school officials to subscribe to an oath or affirmation to support the U.S. Constitution, Vermont Constitution, and all state and federal laws; - (i) conduct exercises in commemoration of the birth, life, and services of Abraham Lincoln, pursuant to 16 V.S.A. §907; - (j) adopt policies related to record maintenance and retention that, at minimum, - 1. provide for the secure collection, maintenance, disclosure, transfer, and destruction of academic records; - 2. ensure that records are kept physically and electronically secure; enable accurate and timely reporting in connection with data collection requirements in alignment with the Agency's data collection efforts; - 3. ensure the accuracy, relevancy and confidentiality thereof, and accessibility thereto, in compliance with the federal Family and Educational Rights and Privacy Act (FERPA), if applicable; - 4. permanently maintain transcripts of students who have graduated or withdrawn if grades nine through twelve are operated by the school; - 5. provide a method by which the academic record of any former student is promptly and securely transferred to a subsequent school that the student becomes enrolled in, upon request of the student or their legal guardian, without placing any condition on the release of such record; and - 6. provide for the timely and confidential disposition of student records in the event of the school's closure; and - (k) comply with other applicable state and federal requirements pertaining to approved schools.

 For the purposes of subdivision (j) this Subsection 2223.3.5 (Other Required Activities), a transcript is a formal record certifying and documenting a student's or former student's academic achievement and shall include, at a minimum, the student's name, date of birth, last known address, dates of attendance, courses taken, standardized test scores, grades or proficiencies achieved, and credits or credentials awarded.
 An academic record includes a student's transcript and may also include alternate graduation plans, an Individualized Education Program, a 504 Plan, personalized learning plan, rank in class, awards, activities, clubs, and other information not included in a student's transcript.
 The academic record shall not include documents notes, records, or descriptions of a student's disciplinary history.
-An academic records are is not the same as as student's education records, as referenced in FERPA.
+Academic records are not the same as education records, as referenced in FERPA.